 In just over 10 years Spotify has completely revolutionised the music industry taking it from the brink of collapse from piracy to giving us access to just about any music recording at the tap of a button.

-Rather than sit on this data, Spotify have almost started a new Christmas tradition of their own by providing us with a review of our listening activity throughout the year in their ‘Wrapped’ campaigns.
+Rather than sit on this data, Spotify have almost started a new Christmas tradition of their own.
+They have provided us with a review of our listening activity throughout the year in their ‘Wrapped’ campaigns.

 By teaming up online campaigns and outdoor marketing in a relatable tone of voice that resonates with their user base, Spotify are able to take big data and our love of nostalgia and push forward a strong sense of sentiment and start conversations about the music we love.